Why You Need an Infrared Thermometer for Cooking

 Best Practices for Using Infrared Thermometer or Cooking

-While using infrared thermometers in the kitchen, here are a few tips that can maximize your experience:
+While using infrared thermometers in the kitchen, here are a few tips that can optimize your experience:

-• Always aim the IRT gun correctly to find accurate results.
+• Always aim the IR gun correctly to get accurate results.

 • Consider the emissivity of the surface.
 For most kitchen applications, an emissivity of 0.95 is suitable.